 Bookkeeping Basics for Small Business

-Important to record the cash your business spends so you'll have an accurate number of expenses each year.
-Writing reimbursable checks or keeping petty cash records are both valid methods of documenting cash expenditures.
+It is important to record the cash your business spends so you'll have an accurate number of expenses each year.
+Writing reimbursable checks and keeping detailed petty cash records are both valid methods of documenting cash expenditures.

-Maintain records of all inventory to prevent stealing and misplacing merchandise, keep inventory holdings to a minimum, and track business trends.
+Maintain records of all inventory!
+This will help you to forecast for the upcoming year by tracking trends, prevent stealing and misplacing merchandise, keep inventory holdings to a minimum.
 Dates purchased, stock numbers, purchase prices, dates sold, and sale prices are all relevant information for inventory records.

 Accounts Receivable and Payable

 Always keep track of what customers owe you and what debts you owe others.
 It's prudent to record as much data as possible including invoice dates, numbers, amounts, terms, dates and amounts paid or due, balances, and client information in real time.

 Hiring even one employee invokes your responsibility to file and pay forms and payroll taxes and each state has its own tax obligations.
 Employers are responsible for maintaining employee forms such as the W-4 (Withholding Allowance Certification) and the I-9 (Employment Eligibility Verification).
 You are responsible for maintaining records on withholding, employer matching, unemployment, and worker's compensation.

 If you decide to do your own bookkeeping you should consult with an expert especially at the beginning to make sure that you are on track.
 As your business grows you may want to bring someone on and/or deploy more sophisticated bookkeeping software.